projectcontour/contour/site/docs/master/httpproxy.md

 More information on the load balancing strategy can be found in [Envoy's documentation][7].

-The following example defines the strategy for Service `s2-strategy` as `WeightedLeastRequest`.
+The following example defines the strategy for the route `/` as `WeightedLeastRequest`.
-Service `s1-strategy` does not have an explicit strategy defined so it will use the strategy of `RoundRobin`.

 ```yaml
 # httpproxy-lb-strategy.yaml